Joint programme and tuition fees

 Joint Programme fee

-The consortium determines a Programme fee applicable to all students, regardless of local tuition fees.
-For most JPs, the Programme fee differs between EU citizens and non-EU citizens.
+The consortium determines a programme fee applicable to all students, regardless of local tuition fees.
+For most JPs, the programme fee differs between EU citizens and non-EU citizens.
 The joint programme fee is typically used in Erasmus Mundus or EIT programmes having external funding instruments which might regulate the fee policy.

 Local tuition fee

-For details of local tuition or other fees, checkJoint Programme Design Filtering Tool
+For details of local tuition or other fees, check the Joint Programme Design Filtering Tool

 There are two options for this:

-● Policy of the entry university
+1. Policy of the entry university:

-In no circumstances a student should be liable to pay multiple tuition or programme fees at the same time and the student should be well informed in advance which tuition fee policy is in use.
-If a joint programme fee is used, it covers the local tuition fees and no additional local fees are collected.
+In no circumstances should a student be liable to pay multiple tuition or programme fees at the same time and the student should be well informed in advance which tuition fee policy is in use.
+If a joint programme fee is used, it covers the local tuition fees and no additional local fees are to be collected.
 If local tuition fees are used, there should not be multiple tuition fee liabilities at the same time.

 Defining the joint programme fee